probe-dock/probe-dock-site/_drafts/2016-02-02-probedock-v0.1.14.md

 ### Contributors

 This widget lists the organization members who have contributed to the testing effort by writing new tests.
-It also indicates how many tests and what kinds of tests they have written, which allows to see who is specialized in what.
+It also indicates how many and what kinds of tests they have written, which shows who is specialized in what.

 ![Contributors Widget]({{ page.media_folder }}/contributors.png)